hexanal/fredmercy-blog/LOG.md

 ## "dynamic" linking?

 - shit like: [a link whose URL might change in the future](${url:the-page-id-slug-or-whatever})
-    - or: have something that generates a unique id for a permalink? (based on what? `id`?)
+    - or: have something that generates a unique id for a permalink? (based on what? `id`?) -> perma-id ?
+        - or just a friggin permalink, straight up
     - might be a combination of both things
     - a job for a `token.js` ZORG plugin :)
         - gotta find a new name, seriously
+    - or... stick ALL THE LINKS, EVER inside a database, or JSON object?
+        - like, bro, `links.json`? maybe not
 - other
     - [go to the French version!](${lang:fr})
     - [go to the Spanish version!](${lang:es})
+- how to handle redirects?

 ## markdown